lionelvillard/starlark-go/doc/spec.md

 The environment of a Starlark program is structured as a tree of _lexical blocks_, each of which may contain name bindings.
 The tree of blocks is parallel to the syntax tree.
-Blocks are of four kinds.
+Blocks are of five kinds.

 <!-- Avoid the term "built-in" block since that's also a type. -->
 At the root of the tree is the _predeclared_ block,